-Ideally, we should do several partitions and average over the results.
+Ideally, we should do several partitions of the data set and average over the results.
 This is called k-fold Cross Validation:

-- ullet Partition the data set (randomly) into k sets.
+- Partition the data set (randomly) into k sets.

 - For each set:

-- ▶ Train on the remaining k-1 sets.
+- Train on the remaining k-1 sets.

-- ▶ Validate on the held-out set.
+- Validate on the held-out set.

-- Average the results.
+- Average the results, for some measure that gives you a sense of how badly the model is doing (residuals or accuracy, usually).